pierandread/recipes-book/README.md

 # Recipies-book

-> A one-page website to search for recepies using the RecipePuppy API.
+> A one-page website to search for recipies using the RecipePuppy API.

 ## Implemented Features

 * Searching by ingredients limited to at least 3 characters.
 * Searching inputs is considering different case scenarios (e.g. " onions", ",.onions.cheese" etc.).
 * Grid automatically re-size from 2 columns to 1 in case the screen size is lower than 768px.
-* Testing with Jest and Cypruss.
+* Testing with Jest and Cypress.
-* "Has lactose" 45% angle label if ingredients contains milk and/or cheese.
+* "Has lactose" 45% angle label if ingredients contain milk and/or cheese.

 ## Screenshots
 <div align="center">